 First up, we heard from two clients who told the group how the calculator helps them to achieve their organisation’s objectives.
 We then moved on to discuss the changes made to the calculator since the group last met, and the developments planned for the future,

-Cheltenham Borough Homes uses the Benefit and Budgeting Calculator to help boost income and tackle illegal money lending
+Cheltenham Borough Homes uses the Better Off Calculator to help boost income and tackle illegal money lending

 Grant Bailey, the Benefit and Money Advice Team Leader at Cheltenham Homes, gave a presentation on the use of the calculator by his team.
 Cheltenham Borough Homes (CBH) is successfully campaigning to raise awareness of the dangers involved in illegal money lending via its ‘Cheltenham Says No’ campaign.

-Grant’s team uses the Benefit and Budgeting Calculator from Policy in Practice to help customers identify money they may not be claiming, in order to boost their income.
+Grant’s team uses the Better Off Calculator from Policy in Practice to help customers identify money they may not be claiming, in order to boost their income.
 They also look at outgoings and try to see where any savings might be possible.

 Grant said, “What you’re trying to show, initially, is that if they got help to get this situation addressed, then they’d have more money in their pocket.
 We’re aware that some people are intimidated so they won’t release information but we hope that they will try to get help themselves.”